AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/configure-social-recommend-flow.md

    >[!TIP]
    >
-   >For more information, see&nbsp; [Edit Facebook Rich Post Settings](../../../../product-docs/demand-generation/facebook/edit-facebook-rich-post-settings.md).
+   >For more information, see  [Edit Facebook Rich Post Settings](../../../../product-docs/demand-generation/facebook/edit-facebook-rich-post-settings.md).

    ![](assets/image2014-9-22-11-3a54-3a36.png)

    >[!NOTE]
    >
-   >The&nbsp; [share URL](../../../../product-docs/demand-generation/social/social-functions/choose-the-share-url-for-a-social-app.md)&nbsp;is automatically added to all share messages.
+   >The  [share URL](../../../../product-docs/demand-generation/social/social-functions/choose-the-share-url-for-a-social-app.md) is automatically added to all share messages.

-1. If you chose&nbsp;**Add Static** **content**&nbsp;above, edit the title, caption, and description, and upload a custom image (from your&nbsp;Marketo&nbsp;Images and Files).
+1. If you chose **Add Static** **content** above, edit the title, caption, and description, and upload a custom image (from your Marketo Images and Files).

    ![](assets/image2014-9-22-11-3a55-3a14.png)